UST-MICO/grapheditor/docs/grapheditor.rst

 """"""""""""

 :js:class:`Link handles <LinkHandle>` get calculated per node template.
-The calculation uses the first element in the dom with the class ``outline`` or the first element in the dom.
+The calculation uses the first element in the group with the class ``outline`` or just the first element in the group.
 Tha calculation can be influenced with the ``data-link-handles`` attribute set at the dom element.

 The following svg elements are supported for link handle calculation: